-The six-speed manual (your only option) is still the sweetest gearbox of its type on sale and features a very useful auto blipper if your heel-and-toe game is weak, although this is easy to deactivate.
-All this makes it even more of a shame that you don’t need to use the ‘box very often – long gearing like the last GT4 allows 80mph+ in second and means you’ll spend most of your time there or in third.
+Yes – hurrah! – but you can also spec a seven-speed PDK auto.
+The manual is still one of the sweetest shifts of its type on sale right now, and has a very useful auto blipper if your heel-and-toe game is weak, although this is easy to deactivate.
+All this makes it even more of a shame that you don't need to use the 'box very often – long gearing like the last GT4 allows 80mph+ in second and means you'll spend most of your time there or in third.
 Great on the track when you want to be concentrating elsewhere, we suspect not so much on the road where you want to be enjoying the incredible last few thousand rpm where the engine really comes to life.

 Porsche Cayman GT4: verdict

-You’ve probably worked this out already, but the latest 718 Cayman GT4 remains one of the most impressive and enjoyable road cars to drive on a circuit, especially if you subscribe to the theory that less equals more, and value the way a car makes you feel rather than its outright speed.
+You've probably worked this out already, but the latest 718 Cayman GT4 remains one of the most impressive and enjoyable road cars to drive you can buy right now, especially if you subscribe to the theory that less equals more, and value the way a car makes you feel rather than its outright speed.

 Yes, a 911 GT3 offers even more drama and aptitude but it's nearly twice the cost and misses out on the smaller, mid-engined car's agility and simplicity.
 If you want something that puts you at the pure heart and soul of the driving process, whether on the road or track, at this price the new Porsche 718 Cayman GT4 is peerless.